suzuki-shunsuke/example-aqua/README.md

 ## Install tools in CI/CD

-In this example, tools are install in CI with aqua.
+In this example, tools are installed in CI with aqua.

 [.github/workflows/test.yml](https://github.com/suzuki-shunsuke/example-aqua/blob/main/.github/workflows/test.yml)